Christian Horner – latest: Red Bull F1 boss awaits decision on investigation

 Horner strongly denies allegations of “inappropriate behaviour” from a female colleague, with his future as the longest-serving team principal in the sport hanging in the balance while an external lawyer analyses all the evidence.

-Asked why he has not moved aside as team principal and chief executive of Red Bull Racing with the investigation under way, Horner replied: “As you are well aware there is a process going on which I form part of, and as I form part of that process, I am afraid I cannot comment on it.”
-Now, the lawyer in charge of the probe will reportedly hand in his findings to the board of Red Bull GmbH – the team’s parent company – in the next few days.
+Horner, 50, insisted at pre-season testing in Bahrain on Thursday that he wants the outcome to the probe “as soon as possible”, with the first race of the 2024 Formula 1 season just one week away.
+The lawyer in charge of the probe will reportedly hand in his findings to the board of Red Bull GmbH – the team’s parent company – in the next few days.

+Meanwhile, Red Bull’s future engine partner Ford have criticised the world champions for a “lack of transparency” as we await the outcome to the investigation into Horner.

 Follow the latest news from F1 below

-The three-day pre-season test in Bahrain gave everybody their first sight of the 2024 cars

-Christian Horner - latest: How did Red Bull boss get into F1?
+Christian Horner - latest: Ford lambast Red Bull over ‘lack of transparency’ in Christian Horner investigation

-A promising karter in his teenage years, Horner raced for two years in the late 1990s for Arden in Formula 3000, then the final stage before a potential F1 seat.
-Yet one moment in a pre-season test, when unable to match Juan Pablo Montoya’s commitment into a high-speed corner, told him all he needed to know.

-Montoya would go on to race in F1, Horner would not.
-Abruptly, he retired from racing at the age of 25 and opted to cross over to the management side of the Arden team.
+Red Bull are coming under increasing pressure to resolve their investigation into F1 boss Christian Horner, with Ford criticising their future engine partner over a “lack of transparency.”

+Red Bull team principal Horner, 50, strongly denies allegations of “inappropriate behaviour” from a female colleague, which were first publicised on 5 February.
+He is under investigation by Red Bull Racing’s parent company, Red Bull GmbH.

 Christian Horner - latest: Toto Wolff calls for transparency in Red Bull investigation